General Karl Howell

 About

-Behr married Helen Monypeny Newsom on March 1, 1913 at the Church of the Transfiguration in New York City.
-The couple had four children together: Karl H. Behr Jr. (1914?2002), Peter Howell Behr (1915?1997), James Howell Behr (1920?1976), and Sally Howell Behr (later Mrs. Samuel Leonard Pettit) (1928?1995).
-After her husband\'s death, Helen remarried one of his best friends and former tennis partners, Dean Mathey.
+Behr married Helen Monypeny Newsom on March 1, 1913, at the Church of the Transfiguration in New York City.
+The couple had four children together: Karl H. Behr Jr. (1914-2002), Peter Howell Behr (1915-1997), James Howell Behr (1920-1976), and Sally Howell Behr (later Mrs Samuel Leonard Pettit) (1928-1995).
+After her husband’s death, Helen remarried one of his best friends and former tennis partners, Dean Mathey.

 Behr gave up a career in law, instead turning to banking.
 He was vice-president of Dillon, Read & Co. and sat on the board of the Fisk Rubber Company, the Goodyear Tire and Rubber Company, and the National Cash Register Company.
-At the time of his death, he was a director of the Interchemical Corporation, the Behr-Manning Corporation of Troy, New York, and the Witherbee Sherman Corporation.
-His clubs included the Downtown, University and Yale, and the St. Nicholas Society.
+At the time of his death, he was a director of the Inter-chemical Corporation, the Behr-Manning Corporation of Troy, New York, and the Witherbee Sherman Corporation.
+His clubs included the Downtown, University and Yale, and the Saint Nicholas Society.

-Sometime after the ship hit the iceberg, Behr met up with Helen, her mother and stepfather, Richard and Sallie Beckwith; and another couple, Edwin and Gertrude Kimball, on the boat deck.
-Under the watch of Third Officer Herbert Pitman, the group gathered around lifeboat 5.
-Gertrude Kimball asked J. Bruce Ismay if all of their group could enter the boat.
-Ismay replied, \"Of course, madam, every one of you.\"[4] As a result, Behr and his friends were rescued in lifeboat 5, the second boat to leave the ship.
-After the rescue, several newspapers reported that Behr had proposed to Miss Newsom in the lifeboat.[5]
+Gertrude Kimball asked Joseph Bruce Ismay if all of their group could enter the boat.
+Ismay replied, “Of course, madam, every one of you.”
+As a result, Behr and his friends were rescued in lifeboat 5, the second boat to leave the ship.
+After the rescue, several newspapers reported that Behr had proposed to Miss Newsom in the lifeboat.

-Karl Behr died of cancer at his home on 15 October 1949, aged 64.[6]
+Karl Behr died of cancer at his home on 15 October 1949, aged 64.
 He was buried at the Evergreen Cemetery in Morristown, New Jersey.
-He was posthumously honored by the International Tennis Hall of Fame in 1969.
+He was posthumously honoured by the International Tennis Hall of Fame in 1969.

 Media